Spencer Torkelson Player Props: Tigers vs. Rangers

 Spencer Torkelson At The Plate

-- Torkelson has an RBI in 19 of 51 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Torkelson has had at least one RBI in 38.5% of his games this season (20 of 52), with more than one RBI three times (5.8%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.